 Wheel Handle.
 Slides out easily and comes with ID tag stickers which can be placed on the side.
 Whilst stowed it stays flush to the case, again keeping things neat.
 It’s a tiny bit fiddly to slide back in though, as you have to press the button whilst pushing down on the handle.

-Three Point Locking System.
+Three-Point Locking System.
 Instead of a zip, there are clip fasteners on the top, bottom and side of the case.
 They unclip easily and can be locked into place.
-The downside here is that it’d a bit more fiddly to open and shut the case than a zip might be, but it’s a small price to pay for security I suppose!
+The downside here is that it’d be a bit more fiddly to open and shut the case than a zip might be, but it’s a small price to pay for security I suppose!
 The large central clip also has an integrated TSA combination lock which means that you can securely lock your case whilst meeting security standards.

 I love how easy it is to move around, and while the inside of the Lock n Roll looks quite bare and flimsy, this is an easy compromise in exchange for such a lightweight suitcase.